 Most people book an orthodontic consultation to straighten their teeth, but did you know that orthodontists can also fix your bite?
 In fact, it’s one of the most important aspects of orthodontic treatment.

 Unfortunately, not many people are born with a perfect bite.
-For many people this is not a huge issue but for some, a bad bite or “malocclusion” can lead to excessive and uneven tooth wear, jaw joint pain, muscle problems and headaches.
+For many people, this is not a huge issue but for some, a bad bite or “malocclusion” can lead to excessive and uneven tooth wear, jaw joint pain, muscle problems and headaches.

 So, what does an ideal bite look like?